singularopticsgroup/BCAA_tutorial/docs/Bessel_beam.md

 <p align="center">
   <img src="/BCAA_tutorial/assets/images/Bessel_beam_box.png">
 </p>
-To generate the Bessel beam, user has to specify two parameters: refractive index (\(n\)) and axicon angle.
-Moreover user can add optical vortex by controling the topological charge \(m\).
+To generate the Bessel beam, user has to specify two parameters: refractive index $$(n)$$ and axicon angle.
+Moreover user can add optical vortex by controling the topological charge $$m$$.
 Thanks to that the perfect optical vortex will be obtained.
 All parameters can be found in Bessel beam equation [1]:
 <p align="center">
 \(E(\rho,\phi)= \mathbb{J}_{1}(k_{r}r)\exp{\left(jk_{z}z\right)}\exp{(jm\phi)},\)
 <p>